gmalmquist/too-powerful-macros/README.md

 This macro processor is "too powerful" because it gives you plenty of rope to hang yourself with if mis-used.

+## Performance
+Building a webpage with a couple includes takes about 10 seconds on my machine.

 ## Building
 TPM uses pants (https://github.com/pantsbuild/pants) for building.
 Pants is hermetic, so if you clone TPM you shouldn't have to install anything to get things up and running.